 What is a midwife?

 The word midwife comes from two old English/German words, mitt (with) and wif (woman).
-Thus, the word midwife, means with woman.
+Thus, the word midwife means with woman.
 The modern midwife is a health care professional who cares for women.
 Most midwives provide care for women during pregnancy, labor and delivery.
 But the modern midwife's scope of practice often goes beyond pregnancy-related care.
 In the United States there are several pathways to midwifery education and training.
-Most pathways result in midwifery certification and qualify the candidates for licensing in her/his state of municipality.
-The most common types of midwives are listed below including Certified Nurse Midwives (CNM), Certified Professional Midwives (CPM) and Certified Midwives (CM).
+Most pathways result in midwifery certification and qualify the candidates for licensing in her/his state or municipality.
+The most common types of midwives include Certified Nurse Midwives (CNM), Certified Professional Midwives (CPM) and Certified Midwives (CM).

 What is a Certified Nurse-Midwife?

-Certified Nurse-Midwives(CNM) and Certified Midwives(CM) are professional midwives who meet qualifications and standard established by the American College of Nurse-Midwives(ACNM).
-In the state of Missouri, a midwife certified through the ACNM is educated and trained at the Masters Degree level to provide health care services to women of all ages.
+Certified Nurse-Midwives(CNM) and Certified Midwives(CM) are professional midwives who meet standards established by the American College of Nurse-Midwives(ACNM), and pass rigorous educational programs and testing set by the American Midwifery Certification Board (AMCB).
+In the state of Missouri, a midwife certified through the AMCB is educated and trained at the Masters Degree level to provide health care services to women of all ages.
 CNMs are also trained to provide care to newborns.
-In Missouri, CNMs are licensed both as Registered Nurses and Nurse Practitioners.
+In Missouri, CNMs are recognized as Advanced Practice Registered Nurses.

 What can a Certified Nurse-Midwife do?